 It’s no secret that the African elephant (Loxodonta africana) is a giant among mammals, and being virtually unmissable, they’re a familiar sight on safari.
 In fact, they occur in 37 different African countries.
 Their habitats of choice include tropical and subtropical moist broadleaf forests, flooded grasslands and savannahs, miombo woodlands, and acacia savannahs.

 One always expects an elephant to be big – they’re rather well known for it, but upon seeing one for the first time, guests are often struck by just how colossal they actually are.
-They are the largest land animals in the world, reaching 7.5 metres in length, 3.3 metres at shoulder height, and six tonnes in weight.
+They are the largest land animals in the world, reaching 7.5 meters in length, 3.3 meters at shoulder height, and six tonnes in weight.

 Large groups of elephants with a matriarch at the helm are a common sight, and that’s because they maintain strong family units.
 Their gestation period is 22 months, and they generally have a calf every three to four years.
 The calves way roughly 100kg at birth, and it’s 18-24 months before they’re completely weaned.
 Females will remain in the herd, whilst males leave and will begin to breed in their mid to late 20s.
 The bull elephants form bachelor groups and will go and check when the females are in oestrus.

-Elephant fans travelling to our camps are in luck, because these glorious beasts can be seen at all of our properties with the exception of Lekkerwater Beach Lodge at De Hoop, where instead you can see their marine equivalent – the whale.
+Elephant fans traveling to our camps are in luck because these glorious beasts can be seen at all of our properties with the exception of Lekkerwater Beach Lodge at De Hoop, where instead you can see their marine equivalent – the whale.

 Our special offers are designed to help you experience everything southern Africa has to offer whilst also saving some all-important pennies.
 Whether you’re about to embark on a once-in-a-lifetime solo trip, or are celebrating a special occasion, have a peek at our offers and see what could be in store for you.